Installing Debian on the QNAP TS-410, TS-410U, TS-412, TS-419P, TS-419P+, TS-419P II, TS-419U, TS-419U+, TS-420, TS-420U, TS-421 and TS-421U

 eth0 is the port marked with "LAN2".
 On the TS-419P, this is the lower (and not the upper) connector!

-Since most TS-41x do not have an LCD, the installer cannot tell you which IP address to connect to or which password to use.
-(On the TS-41x, the LCD is currently not supported but will be supported in the future.)
+Since most TS-41x/TS-42x devices do not have an LCD, the installer cannot tell you which IP address to connect to or which password to use.
+(On the devices that have an LCD, the installer currently won't display the IP address either, sorry.)
 With regards to the IP address, the following strategy is used:

 - If you configured a static address in your QNAP firmware, this configuration will be used.
 However, if your network configuration was incomplete (e.g. IP address or DNS were missing), the installer will use DHCP instead.

-Please make sure that the TS-41x is on a local network to which only you have access since the installer uses a very generic password, namely
+Please make sure that the QNAP is on a local network to which only you have access since the installer uses a very generic password, namely

 install.
 The user is